 Band Marks Communication and content 5 9-10 Response is mainly clear and coherent in many sections but is occasionally ambiguous.
 Some facts, ideas and opinions (as appropriate to the task) presented are fairly detailed but occasionally are not relevant.
-4 7-8 Response is fairly clear and coherent in some sections but is often ambiguous.
+4 Response is fairly clear and coherent in some sections but is often ambiguous.
 Some facts, ideas and opinions (as appropriate to the task) presented contain some detail but are fairly often not relevant.
 3 5-6 Response in a few parts has some clarity and coherence but is frequently ambiguous.
 A few facts, ideas and opinions (as appropriate to the task) contain a little detail but are frequently not relevant.
-2 3-4 Response in most parts has little clarity and coherence and is mainly ambiguous.
+2 Response in most parts has little clarity and coherence and is mainly ambiguous.
 Very few facts, ideas and opinions (as appropriate to the task) are presented and are mostly not relevant.
-1 1-2 Response in most parts is mainly obscure, incoherent and ambiguous.
+1 Response in most parts is mainly obscure, incoherent and ambiguous.
 Isolated facts and opinions (as appropriate to the task) are presented but are mostly not relevant.
 0 0 Response not worthy of credit.

-Band Marks Linguistic knowledge and accuracy 3 5-6 A simple range of vocabulary and grammatical structures is used.
+Band Marks Linguistic knowledge and accuracy 3 5-6 • A good level of accuracy when using simple structures, though A simple range of vocabulary and grammatical structures is used.
 A good level of accuracy when using simple structures, though errors are often present when attempting more complex structures.
-2 Basic vocabulary and grammatical structures used.
-Some accuracy demonstrated when using simple structures, occasional attempts at complex structures.
-1 Uses a very limited range of vocabulary and grammatical structule.
-Occasional accuracy demonstrated.
+Basic vocabulary and grammatical structures used.
+Some accuracy demonstrated when using simple structures, very occasional attempts at complex structures.
+Some accuracy demonstrated when using simple structures, very 1 Uses a very limited range of vocabulary and grammatical structure Occasional accuracy demonstrated.
 0 0 Response not worthy of credit.